Kyrgyzstan - Country Commercial Guide

 Food Processing/Packaging Equipment

-Despite its significance to the economy, most vegetable production is seasonal, and export markets are quite limited due to inefficiencies, regional barriers and packaging deficiencies that limit the amount of transport produce can endure.
+Despite its significance to the economy, most fruit and vegetable production is seasonal, and export markets are quite limited due to inefficiencies, regional trade barriers and packaging deficiencies that limit the amount of transport produce can endure.
 Disorganization and limited capital not only hamper the fruit and vegetable industry, but also constrain cereal, dairy, and meat production.
-Many international donors assist the agricultural sector, but inefficient and inadequate processing, packaging, certification, and marketing limit the sector’s transition from localized production and consumption to international competition.
-Furthermore, many Kyrgyzstani dairy, meat, and fruit and vegetable producers still do not meet EAEU sanitary and phytosanitary (SPS) standards necessary to export to target markets within the customs union.
+Many international donors assist the agricultural sector, but inefficient and inadequate processing, packaging, certification, and marketing limit the sector’s transition from localized production to international competition.
+Furthermore, many Kyrgyzstani dairy, meat, and fruit and vegetable producers still do not meet EAEU sanitary and phytosanitary standards necessary to export to target markets within the customs union, much less beyond it.

 Most small food processing companies source local or Chinese equipment, which is more widely available at a lower price than analogous U.S. or European machines.
 However, the largest and most successful companies prefer to procure equipment from Italy, Germany, Austria, and other European countries, while medium-size companies tend to rely on Russian or Turkish food processing equipment.